 What is Risk?

 In finance, risk is the probability that actual results will differ from expected results.
 In the Capital Asset Pricing Model (CAPM), risk is defined as the volatility of returns.
-The concept of “risk and return” is that riskier assets should have higher expected returns to compensate investors for the higher volatility.
+The concept of “risk and return” is that riskier assets should have higher expected returns to compensate investors for the higher volatility and increased risk.

 Types of Risk